6th millennium BC: North Asia

 Indo-European cultures, descended from Ancient North Eurasians long ago, continue to expand Westwards from Central Russia.
 It provides linguistic evidence for the geographical location of these languages around that time, agreeing with archeological evidence that Indo-European speakers were present in the Pontic-Caspian steppes by around 4500 BCE (the Kurgan hypothesis) and that Uralic speakers may have been established in the Pit-Comb Ware culture to their north in the fifth millennium BCE.

 Such words as those for "hundred", "pig", and "king" have something in common: they represent "cultural vocabulary" as opposed to "basic vocabulary".
 They are likely to have been acquired along with a novel number system and the domestic pig from Indo-Europeans in the south.
 Similarly, the Indo-Europeans themselves had acquired such words and cultural items from peoples and cultures to their south or west, including possibly their words for "ox", *gʷou- (compare English cow) and "grain", *bʰars- (compare English barley).
 In contrast, basic vocabulary – words such as "me", "hand", "water", and "be" – is much less readily borrowed between languages.
 If Indo-European and Uralic are genetically related, there should be agreements regarding basic vocabulary, with more agreements if they are closely related, fewer if they are less closely related.

 Indo-European cultures in Central Asia flourish, these cultures are the: Middle Volga culture (followed by the Samara culture at the turn of the millennium), the contemporary Dnieper–Donets culture.
 From around 5200 BC, the patriarchal Dnieper-Donets culture leaves the Mesolithic hunter-gatherer lifestyle and begins keeping cattle, sheep and goats.
 Other domestic animals kept included pigs, horses and dogs.

 South Asia

-Junglefowl were domesticated around c.
-5500 BC in Southeast Asia.
+Junglefowl were domesticated around 5500 BC in Southeast Asia.